Google launches Android 11 Developer Preview 1

 - Safer Location Access: Updated Google Play Policy to ensure that apps only request location permissions when truly necessary.

 - Biometrics: Expanded to meet the needs of a wider range of devices.
 BiometricPrompt now supports three authenticator types with different levels of granularity — strong, weak, and device credential.
-The BiometricPrompt has been decoupled the flow from the app’s Activity lifecycle to make it easier to integrate with various app architectures, and to improve the transaction UI.
+The BiometricPrompt has been decoupled from the app’s Activity lifecycle to make it easier to integrate with various app architectures, and to improve the transaction UI.

 - Platform hardening: Expanded use of compiler-based sanitizers in security-critical components, including BoundSan, IntSan, CFI, and Shadow-Call Stack.
 Google has also enabled heap pointer tagging for apps targeting Android 11 or higher, to help apps catch memory issues in production.
 The team used HWAsan to find and fix memory errors — developers can now use HWAsan-enabled system images to find such issues in their apps.

-- Secure storage and sharing of data: Apps can now share data blobs easily and more

-safely with other apps through a BlobstoreManager.
-The Blob store is ideal for use-cases like sharing ML models among multiple apps for the same user.
+- Secure storage and sharing of data: Apps can now share data blobs easily and more safely with other apps through a BlobstoreManager.
+The Blob store is ideal for use cases like sharing ML models among multiple apps for the same user.

 - Identity credentials: Android 11 adds platform support for secure storage and retrieval of verifiable identification documents, such as ISO 18013-5 compliant Mobile Driving Licenses.